Projects-Facisa/SilckStyleStore/README.md

-## ByteBlazeStore - Java Commerce Project 💼🛍️
+## SilcyStyleStore - Java Commerce Project 💼🛍️

 Project developed under the guidance of Professor Armando Agra for the module 2 - Basic Object-Oriented Programming in Java.
-ByteBlazeStore is a commerce system that offers the following functionalities:
+SilckStyleStore is a commerce system that offers the following functionalities:

 # Features 🚀